ePages-de/Mockify/README.md

 # DESCRIPTION

 Use [Test::Mockify](https://metacpan.org/pod/Test::Mockify) to create and configure mock objects.
 Use [Test::Mockify::Verify](https://metacpan.org/pod/Test::Mockify::Verify) to verify the interactions with your mocks.
+Use [Test::Mockify::Sut](https://metacpan.org/pod/Test::Mockify::Sut) to inject dependencies into your Sut.

 You can find a Example Project in [ExampleProject](https://github.com/ChristianBreitkreutz/Mockify/tree/master/t/ExampleProject)